ForusOne/adk_agent/adk/06-deploy/agent_session/README.md

     ```
     STAGING_BUCKET="gs://agent-0417"
     ```

 2. To deploy an agent, need to login to GCP and Vertex AI.
    * GCP Login
     ```
     gcloud auth application-default login
     ```
    * Vertex AI
+    The following code should be to create or update Agent engine in Vertex AI.
     ```
     vertexai.init(
         project=os.getenv("PROJECT_ID"),